Content on this page was generated by AI and has not been manually reviewed.

 NAT type and firewall settings

 Routers with strict NAT can cause VPN handshake failures.
 Check NAT type, enable UPnP if secure, or configure port forwarding for OpenVPN UDP/TCP, WireGuard, or your protocol’s recommended ports.
-Surfshark vpn no internet connection heres how to fix it fast
+Why your vpn isnt working with hbo max and how to fix it 2026

 Kill switch misbehavior and app conflicts